Towards Universal Soccer Video Understanding: Implementation Details

-For all experiments, we select the best-performing checkpoints on the validation set using appropriate evaluation strategies, as outlined below.
+We select the best-performing checkpoints on the validation set with the evaluation strategies detailed below:

-During MatchVision pretraining: (i) For \textbf{supervised training}, we adopt the top-1/3/5 event classification accuracy on the validation set to select the best model; (ii) For \textbf{visual-language contrastive learning}, video-to-text retrieval is performed, and the top-1/3/5 accuracy of event classification, comparing the retrieved text’s event labels to the ground truth, serves as the validation metric.
+During pretraining: (i) For \textbf{supervised classification}, we adopt top-1/3/5 event classification accuracy on the validation set to select the best model; (ii) For \textbf{visual-language contrastive learning}, video-to-text retrieval is performed, with top-1/3/5 accuracy of event classification~(comparing retrieved texts’ event labels to ground truth) as the validation metric.